 FAYETTEVILLE It's not hard for Chris Bucknam to pinpoint his crowning achievement professionally in 2013.

-It came March 9 when Arkansas broke a 7-year national title drought by winning the NCAA Indoor Championship in front of its home crowd at the Randal Tyson Track Center.
-After clinching the title one even earlier, the Razorbacks capped off the championship night by running the fastest 4x400 relay time in collegiate history.
+It came March 9 when Arkansas broke a seven-year national title drought by winning the NCAA Indoor Championship in front of its home crowd at the Randal Tyson Track Center.
+After clinching the title one event earlier, the Razorbacks capped off the championship night by running the fastest 4x400 relay time in collegiate history.

 "We have a picture with the trophy and the best part about it is seeing all those guys as happy as they are," said Bucknam, who was voted the WholeHogSports Coach of the Year for 2013 by a panel of reporters.
 "They put a lot of hard work, a lot of suffering went into it, emotionally and certainly physically.
 It isn’t an easy sport to compete in.
 You’ve got to put your body through quite a bit from a conditioning and training standpoint.
 To see it culminate with a championship and the way we did it, too, was special."